Josias Leslie Porter: Works

-In 1855, Porter published his first book on the Middle East, Five Years in Damascus, in which he related his life there, and journeys to destinations including Palmyra, the Hauran, and Lebanon.
+In 1855, Porter published his first book on the Middle East, Five Years in Damascus, in which he related his life there, and journeys to destinations in the Ottoman Empire, including Palmyra, the Hauran, and Lebanon.
 The plans and woodcuts were engraved from his drawings.
 In 1858 he published his Handbook for Travellers in Syria and Palestine, in Murray's series.
 A second edition, largely rewritten, appeared in 1875, Porter having revisited the country and made further tours.